zbambergerNLP/principled-pre-training/README.md

 # Training and Evaluation of Encoder-Decoder Language Models

+## Announcements

+* **September 10'th**: We have added support for multi-task training on GLUE.
+Simply specify `all` when selecting the dataset after specifying `glue` as the benchmark.
+More detailed instructions/details coming soon...

 ## Introduction

 This repository provides a complete toolkit for training and fine-tuning T5 models using span masking